arilebedey/nestags/README.md

 - Fetching all tags from specific parents tags
 - Sorting entries by combination of tags

-Status of the project: unfinished
+Status of the project: unfinished.
-Reason: Programming became more important that previously important music aspirations
+Reason: Programming became more important that previously important music aspirations.